IAU Working Rules

 Unless agreed otherwise by the Executive Committee on a case-by-case basis, the President of a Division cannot be President of another Division or of a Commission, or be Chair of a Working Group.

-38. Individual Members of the Union can freely join or leave the Division(s) of their choice, but must belong to at least one Division.
+39. Individual and Junior Members of the Union can freely join or leave the Division(s) of their choice, but must belong to at least one Division.
 If they want to change their affiliation, members of a Division must inform immediately the Division Secretary, and notify the IAU Secretariat so that the membership database is kept up to date at all times.